- Cheapest non-owner car insurance companies in New York

 Seniors (65-75) | $441 | $437 |

-For example, non-owner car insurance in New York doesn't cover damage to the car you're driving or your injuries.
-Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.
+For example, non-owner car insurance in New York doesn't pay for damages to the car you're driving or any injuries you sustain.
+Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.

 Non-owners state minimum policy | $421 |